List of frequently asked questions relating to planning applications.

 Q. Can I get advice on whether my proposal is acceptable prior to submitting it?

 We can provide you with pre-application advice for householder and non householder proposals.
-The cost of a non-householder advice is based on half the planning application fee for the proposal up to a maximum of £500. the cost for householder advice is £50.
-Details of current fees are available on our website.
+A Householder application will cost £55.
+The cost of non-householder advice is based on half the planning application fee.
+There is a maximum fee for this type of application at £500.
+Major applications have a maximum of £800.
+Please read our guide for full details.

 Q. Who is neighbour notified on a planning application?